Good Counsel College accepts enrolment applications at any time of the school year for students in Years 7-12.

 Year 11 and Year 12 Enrolments

 Students enrolling into Year 11 & 12 will require a SETP (Senior Education & Training Plan) interview to consider their pathway and whether the college has the subjects to meet their needs.
-This interview will be arranged prior to the enrolment interview should the college progress with the enrolment application.
+This interview will be arranged prior to the enrolment interview.

 Please note: The timing of enrolment may impact on the student’s eligibility for a QCE due to completion dates of set units of work.